LambdaLabs/docsy-lambda-docs/content/en/cloud/network-bandwidth.md

 ## Texas, USA region (us-south-1)

-All of the instances in
+The bandwidth between instances in our Texas, USA region (us-south-1) is
-our Texas, USA region (us-south-1) share two symmetric 10 Gbps connections to the Internet, providing both redundancy and throughput of up to 20 Gbps.
+approximately 200 Gbps.

-Internally, many of our servers have a 200 Gbps connection to our data center's network.
-Some of our servers have a 20 Gbps connection, shared by up to 8 instances.
+Bandwidth to the Internet is approximately 20 Gbps.

 ## Arizona, USA region (us-west-2)